 PPC is one of the most effective ways to get fast results for your online marketing efforts.
 But, without an effective strategy, you may quickly go over budget.

-Doing informative keyword research is an essential step to a successful PPC strategy that gives you the most ROI for your efforts.
+That’s why informative keyword research is an essential step to a successful PPC strategy that gives you the most ROI for your efforts.

-You can optimize keywords for your PPC campaign by:
+To optimize keywords for your PPC campaign:

 SEO and keyword research go hand-in-hand